Ghaidagharaibeh-dot/data-structures-and-algorithms-java401/data-structure/hashTableDataStructure/README.md

 - ```remove(K key)```: remove the value from the table based on the key.

 -```isEmpty()```: check the hash table is empty or not.

+# Hashmap-tree-intersection CC32
+Create a method that takes two binary trees as a parameter and return an array of nodes that are similar in two trees.